bianchini88/pcgr/install_no_docker/README.md

 --no_vcf_validate
 --no_docker
 ```
 If you encounter errors with VEP, you may need to unset/reset PERL5LIB (e.g. `export PERL5LIB=/home/foobar/code`), see the [following issue](https://github.com/bioconda/bioconda-recipes/issues/4390).
-The directory to be include in the include path are located in $HOME/miniconda/envs/pcgr/lib
+The directories to be added to the include path are located in $HOME/miniconda/envs/pcgr/lib